alconost/nitro-dev/source/index.html.md

 # Introduction

-Welcome to the Alconost Nitro API!
-You can use our API to access Nitro API endpoints.
+Welcome to the NitroTranslate API!
+You can use our API to access NitroTranslate API endpoints.

 # Authentication